 Always strain mullein tea through a coffee filter or very fine mesh.
 The leaves have tiny trichomes (plant hairs) that can irritate the throat if consumed.
 Some people notice a tickle if they skip this step.

-Western herbalism pairs mullein with thyme or plantain for stronger respiratory support, but mullein alone works well for mild seasonal congestion.
+Western herbalism pairs mullein with thyme (Thymus vulgaris) or plantain (Plantago major) for stronger respiratory support, but mullein alone works well for mild seasonal congestion.
 The tea has no caffeine and tastes neutral enough to drink before bed.
+For a warming bedtime option, try our herbal tea for sleep with chamomile and valerian.

 Make It Your Own